The Met Office has issued a Yellow weather warning for Ice and Snow starting from today until Sunday 15th February

 1. How do I apply for Adult Social Care services?

-Sefton Council how to get an assessment
+Visit our Sefton Council how to get an assessment information to learn what to expect and how to start the process.

 1. What happens during a care needs assessment?